laforge49/gemology/pdml/saver.md

 are supported along with list and dict structures.

-Escape sequences are created in strings:
+Escape sequences created in strings:
 \\\\, \\n and \\\".

 ## API